 - We will take a similar example that we have taken earlier.

 - Click on the “Insert” tab and then the “Table” button.

 - After clicking on the “Table” option, you can give the range of data you want to convert into the table and select the “My Table has Headers” checkbox, as shown in the screenshot below.
 The first row of your selection will automatically be assigned as column headers.

 - Click Ok.
 You will see your data is converted into a Table.

 - You can Enable or Disable the Header row by going into the “Design” tab of the Table.

 Things to Remember About Column Headers in Excel

-- Make sure to use Print Area option and Rows to repeat at every page option while printing.
+- Use the Print Area option and Rows to repeat at every page option while printing.
 This will make your printing job easy.

-- Selection of Range and Column header is important while creating Table in Excel.
+- Selecting the Range and Column header is important while creating a Table in Excel.

 This is a guide to Column Header in Excel.
-Here we discuss How to use Column Header in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use Column Header in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –